 *In order to participate in SPPG’s collaborative specialization, the individual student must be enrolled in the MPP program at UofT.

-The Collaborative Master’s Specialization in Asia-Pacific Studies is designed to provide graduates with advanced training in a particular discipline and in the historical and social science studies of modern East and Southeast Asia.
+The Collaborative Master’s Specialization in Contemporary East and Southeast Asian Studies (MA CESEAS) [formerly Asia-Pacific Studies, or MAPS] is designed to provide graduates with advanced training in a particular discipline and in the historical and social science studies of modern East and Southeast Asia.
 The major topics of emphasis are political economy, modern and contemporary social history, international relations, gender, political and social change, economic development, and cultural studies.
 The program contributes to the development of an integrated and interdisciplinary research community in Asia-Pacific Studies at the University.

-SPPG participates in the Collaborative Master’s Specialization in Asia-Pacific Studies at the University of Toronto.
+SPPG participates in the Collaborative Master’s Specialization in Contemporary East and Southeast Asian Studies at the University of Toronto.
 This program is administered by a Program Committee chaired by a Program Director.

 Applicants are expected to meet the admission and degree requirements of both a home unit and the program in Asia-Pacific Studies.

 The collaborative master’s degree specialization requirements can be met concurrently with, or in addition to, home unit requirements.
-In addition to their master’s degree from the home unit, students who successfully complete the requirements of the collaborative specialization will receive a certificate and the notation “Completed Collaborative Specialization in Asia-Pacific Studies” on their transcript.
+In addition to their master’s degree from the home unit, students who successfully complete the requirements of the collaborative specialization will receive a certificate and the notation “Completed Collaborative Master’s Specialization in Contemporary East and Southeast Asian Studies” on their transcript.